Los Alamos National Laboratory Technical Project Manager 2 in Los Alamos, New Mexico

 Minimum Job Requirements:

-Working knowledge and demonstrated experience in project management of technical or operational work, including developing project plans, work breakdown structures, and work packages; managing to scope, schedule, budget, and technical baselines; and documenting baseline reports and change control actions.
+Project Management: Working knowledge of and experience in project management of technical or operational work, including the development of project plans, work breakdown structures, and work packages; managing to scope, schedule, budget, and technical baselines; and documenting baseline reports and change control actions.

 Directive 206.2 - Employment with Triad requires a favorable decision by NNSA indicating employee is suitable under NNSA Supplemental Directive 206.2 .
 Please note that this requirement applies only to citizens of the United States.
 Foreign nationals are subject to a similar requirement under DOE Order 142.3A.